General Hunting Information

 Frogs: May be taken with spear, gig, or hook.

-Deer: Longbow (in season) using sharpened broadhead arrows (min. width 7/8”).
+Deer: Compound, recurve, longbow, and Crossbow using sharpened broadhead arrows (min. width 7/8”).

 Shotgun no smaller than 20 gauge for deer hunting using rifle slug, pumpkin ball or buckshot and must be plugged to hold only 3 shells (in chamber and magazine combined).
 It is unlawful to carry buckshot, rifle slug or pumpkin ball except while hunting for deer, and conversely, it is also unlawful to carry shot smaller than buckshot while deer hunting.